waterkhair/stitching-react/README.md

 ```

 After you connect your `Stitching React`, you can use all components to register users, confirm emails, login and update metadata.

+**Note:** Stitching React internally uses Stitching.
+You only need to connect Stitching once (using Stitching directly or Stitching React).